google/bigwheels/projects/08_basic_geometry/README.md

 Shader              | Purpose for this project
 ------------------- | ----------------------------------------------
-`VertexColors.hlsl` | Transform and draw a cube using vertex colors.
+`VertexLayoutTest.hlsl` | Transform and draw a cube using vertex colors and normal as input.